 Turf: Las Colinas - Irving

 What makes it fun: Live music from Texas bands several nights a week makes the atmosphere as lively as the food.
 You can book (surprisingly affordable) helicopter tours right on site.

 Executive Chef and Owner Chris Flahaven frequently visits with diners at Prime in Flower Mound.
 Ingredients for menu items come from a traceable supply chain, which might include local JBG Organics or Windy Meadows Family Farm.
 Open for lunch and dinner Monday through Saturday and brunch on Sunday (10-3), Prime’s décor is modern and minimalist, while the food is both sustainable and sublime.

 Located in the Historic Downtown McKinney square, Harvest Seasonal Kitchen does indeed offer seasonal menus – pretty amazing ones, from what we’ve seen so far.
-They strongly emphasize local and regional products, with nearby farm sources of produce, dairy, meat, and grocery listed on their website.
+They strongly emphasize local and regional products, with nearby farm sources of produce such as from the McKinney farmers market, dairy, meat, and grocery listed on their website.
 They also have their own farm, Water Boy Farms in Lucas, Texas, which provides honey, cage-free chickens, and flowers in addition to organic vegetables.

 Built around the concepts of wholesome food and neighborly community, Dorothy’s Kitchen Table is truly a gem in the farm-to-table niche.
 Fueled by the community and volunteers, this restaurant and meeting space in a little pink house truly puts it money where its mouth is when it comes to sustainable agriculture and a commitment to sharing life, love, and food.